by Andrea M. Darcy

 Talk therapies that can help you work on changing our habit of judging others include:

-Harley Therapy connects you to highly trained and experienced counsellors, psychotherapists, and counselling psychologists in four central London locations.
-Or try our new site which connects you with therapists UK-wide both in-person and via Skype or telephone.
+Harley Therapy connects you to highly trained and experienced counsellors, psychotherapists, and counselling psychologists in central London.
+Or try our online therapy platform which connects you with therapists UK-wide both in-person and via online or telephone.